botbrains/botbrains/README.md

 ## About me

-Code:Louisville           |           2024

 Hi, I'm Donovan.
-I am a student developer.
+I am a student developer with a degree in Computer Information Technology from Western Kentucky University and currently learning to code with Code:YOU aka Code Louisville!

 🔭 I’m currently working on learning to code.

 🌱 I’m currently learning:

 | Rank | Interest |
 |-----:|---------------|